Learn how to make beaded snowflake ornaments with our step-by-step craft project video tutorial for kids and adults!

 Related: DIY Christmas Ornaments

-What are the Best Beads for Making Beaded Snowflake Ornaments?
+Best Beads for Making Beaded Snowflake Ornaments

 Use leftover beads to create beaded necklaces and bracelets to give as gifts.
 In my experience, children love beading, and it helps their hands become strong and supple.
 Remember, “nimble fingers make nimble minds.”
 Learn how to turn leftover beads into beautiful DIY necklaces HERE–> How to Make Beaded Jewelry.